tamimmirza/Intrusion-Detection-System-using-Deep-Learning/README.md

     Data_Extraction_Revised.py

 When completed you can now run (assuming you have Jupyter Notebook) the program.
-You have to change the location of the save file, in the code, to the save file from the XML extraction program
+You have to change the location of the save file, in the code, to the save file from the revised data extraction program

     FYP-Revised.ipynb